BMCARDONA/deep_work_tracker/README.md

 ...
 ```

 For the `MONTH_YEAR` directory, make sure to replace `MONTH_YEAR` with the month and year for which you want to track your deep work hours.
-Add as many of these directories as you'd like!
+Add as many of these directories as you'd like.

 Notes about the `table.csv` file:
-- Only category columns (in this case, "Reading", "Writing", "Coding", and "Mathematics") should be deleted.
-You can add as many category columns, as needed.
+- Only the category columns (in this case, "Reading", "Writing", "Coding", "Mathematics", and "Projects") in this file should be replaced/deleted.
 - A date in the “Date” column should be in the format `YYYY-MM-DD`.

 3. Run the script: